The culinary programming of the Revel in its infancy caught Shreveport lightning in a bottle

 Between 1976 and 1980, the Revel established cooking demonstrations as one of the festival’s main draws.
 In the first few years, a who’s who of Shreveport chefs marched onto the elaborate cooking set, which took up Bays 1 and 2 of the Convention Hall, and demonstrated how to cook some of their signature dishes.

-Just down Clyde Fant Parkway from the Conventional Hall, in Festival Plaza, the vendors who were selected to serve food at the Revel in those early years also reflected an intentional, multicultural approach to concessions that saw food options as an extension of the fest’s culinary programming.
+Just down Clyde Fant Parkway from the Convention Hall, the vendors who were selected to serve food also reflected an intentional, multicultural approach to concessions that saw food options as an extension of the fest’s culinary programming.
 The Council of Jewish Women operated a kosher food booth that sold lox and bagels.
+The Allendale YWCA sold homemade chicken and dumplings, black eyed peas, and peach cobbler.
 A group called The Daughters of Penelope operated a Greek food booth where they sold loukoumades (Greek doughnuts).
 A booth selling something called Sukiyaki Ho Boys (described as “Chinese sandwiches” in advertisements) was apparently the breakout hit of the first few years.

-While I was reading over the programs and ads from the Revel’s first few years, it occurred to me that the festival emerged at exactly the right time to showcase a group of culinary icons who are among the few widely recognized legends of Shreveport’s largely forgotten food history.
-It wasn’t only good timing that brought this incredible lineup of local cooks to the Revel stage—it was the intentional labor of a small committee of volunteers.
+While I was reading over the programs and ads from the Revel’s first few years, it occurred to me that the festival emerged at exactly the right time to showcase a group of culinary icons who are among the few widely recognized legends of Shreveport restaurant history.
+It wasn’t only good timing that brought this incredible lineup of local cooks to the Revel stage—it was also the intentional labor of a small committee of volunteers.

 One of those volunteers was restaurateur Joe Fertitta.
 In numerous articles, he is referenced, along with others, including Marion Weiss, Betty Arceneaux, Betty E. Wiener, Carolyn Flournoy, and Mimi Hussey, as having programmed the festival’s culinary offerings for the first few years.